genezhang/installubuntu/README.md

 6. When you install, choose standard installation.
 Most likely there is no network so other options that requires a network connection won't work.
 Once you finish the installation, everything should work, except for the network.
 So the next step is the key.

-7. Install WIFI driver.
+7. Use bluetooth for networking to install WIFI driver.
 Since there is no wire ethernet interface, the only lucky option is that Bluetooth works by default so I used it for temporary internet connection through my mobile (Android) phone bluetooth tethering.

-   1. From phone Settings, you pair your laptop bluethooth with your mobile phone.
+   From phone Settings, you pair your laptop bluethooth with your mobile phone.
 Then from the mobile phone, enable bluetooth tethering (inside Settings, from "Mobile network" -> "Tethering & portable hotspot" -> "Bluetooth tethering").
 In laptop bluetooth setting, choose "connect to internet".
 Verify you have internet connection with the browser.

-   2. The wifi adapter is from RealTek, rtl8821ce, you can verify it with the command:
+8. The wifi adapter is from RealTek, rtl8821ce, you can verify it with the command:
 ```
 lspci -nnk | grep -A2 0280
 ```

-   3. Follow the following steps to make and install the driver (credit to [this AskUbuntu post](https://askubuntu.com/questions/1071299/how-to-install-wi-fi-driver-for-realtek-rtl8821ce-on-ubuntu-18-04) ):
+9. Follow the following steps to make and install the driver (credit to [this AskUbuntu post](https://askubuntu.com/questions/1071299/how-to-install-wi-fi-driver-for-realtek-rtl8821ce-on-ubuntu-18-04) ):
 ```
 sudo apt-get update
 sudo apt-get install --reinstall git dkms build-essential linux-headers-$(uname -r)